 DIY Fall Snow Globes

 First up you’ll need to make a platform for your statue to sit on the inside of the lid.
-This is something we realized during our failed family attempt at the globes… a good portion of your statue will be lost in the seal of the jar so we’re going to make a little pedestal for it.
+This is something we realized during our failed family attempt at the globes… a good portion of your statue will be lost in the jar’s seal, so we’re going to make a little pedestal for it.

 And then roll it into a ball.

 Lightly place your statue on top of the soft clay.
 Place the lid on top.
-As you do, the statue will kind of move to accommodate having the lid put on.
+As you do, the statue will move to accommodate having the lid put on.
 Carefully remove the glass and lightly press the statue into the clay.
-This way you’ll know exactly where to place it and have the jar still close up!
+This way, you’ll know exactly where to place it and have the jar close up!

 Take your clay and smooth out any wonky areas.
 Bake according to package directions to set.